CTBTO holds 3rd Science Diplomacy Symposium

 Ambassador Molekane was joined on the panel by Ambassador Alejandro Solano Ortiz, Permanent Representative of Costa Rica to the UN in Vienna, Ambassador Lamin Dibba, Permanent Representative of The Gambia to the UN, Ambassador Alessandro Cortese, Permanent Representative of Italy to the International Organizations in Vienna and Article XIV co-coordinator, and Ambassador Laura Holgate, Permanent Representative of the United States to the UN in Vienna.

 Another highlight of the symposium was the CTBTO-EU side event Promoting Gender Equality and Empowerment for Early-Career Women in STEM.
-Two women from the CTBTO Youth Group (CYG) took the stage to speak about CTBTO & CYG joint Mentoring Program.
+Two women from the CTBTO Youth Group (CYG) took the stage to speak about the CTBTO Mentoring Programme.

 “This initiative gave me the opportunity to change the way I see myself as a woman working in STEM.
 I have learnt that strong female leaders are always there to help and are willing to provide tips for the younger generations,” said 27-year-old student Alinne Olvera Martínez from Mexico.

-The young professionals were joined by Executive Secretary Floyd and Ambassador Stephan Klement, European Union (EU) Permanent Representative and Head of Delegation to the International Organisations in Vienna.
+The young professionals were joined by Executive Secretary Floyd and Ambassador Stephan Klement, European Union (EU) Permanent Representative and Head of Delegation to the International Organizations in Vienna.

 Other discussions included the political and legal aspects of the Treaty, as well as technical sessions on CTBTO’s International Monitoring System (IMS) and the International Data Centre (IDC).